 It wasn’t until his funeral that things began to surface.
 “Did you know that the battalion he was in landed on

-of the Battle Ardennes and was on hand for VE Day.”
+Utah Beach at Normandy just days after DDay?” someone said.
+“He fought in the Battle of the Ardennes and was on hand for VE Day.”

 His wife doesn’t know where the medals are, but she found an old map, yellowed now with the years.
 It shows the path his battery, part of the Super Sixth Armored Division, took on those sad, weary days so long ago.
 A dotted line shows where his young feet walked, the battles he fought, the victories won.
 But it doesn’t begin to tell what his eyes saw, what his hands had to do, and what he was willing to give for our freedom.